sponsfreixes/htmx-flask/README.md

 htmx.init_app(app)
 ```

-After that, you can use `flask_htmx.request.htmx` to easily access
+After that, you can use `htmx_flask.request.htmx` to easily access
 [htmx request headers](https://htmx.org/reference/#request_headers).
 For example,
 instead of: